Skip to content

 • A template with en_US as default locale,

-• The company lime type's buyingstatus option property has a option notinterested with the labels Not interested (english) and Ointresserad (swedish),
+• The company lime type's buyingstatus option property has an option notinterested with the labels Not interested (english) and Ointresserad (swedish),

 • The person lime type's allergies set property has the options vegetarian and lactose with labels Vegetarian and Lactose (english) respectively